robotframework/robotframework/doc/userguide/src/CreatingTestData/UsingTestLibraries.rst

 ~~~~~~~~~~~~~~~~~~~

 Any test library that is not one of the standard libraries is, by
 definition, *an external library*.
-Robot Framework developers provide
+The Robot Framework open source community
-some generic libraries, such as Selenium2Library_ and SwingLibrary_,
+has implemented several generic libraries, such as Selenium2Library_ and
-which are not packaged with the framework itself, because they require
+SwingLibrary_, which are not packaged with the core framework.
+A list of
+publicly available libraries can be found from http://robotframework.org.

-external dependencies.
-Generic libraries can also be provided by other
+Generic and custom libraries can obviously also be implemented by teams using
-parties, and most teams have also some custom libraries only for
-themselves.
+Robot Framework.
+See `Creating test libraries`_ section for more information
+about that topic.

 Different external libraries can have a totally different mechanism
-for installing and introducing them.
-Quite often they also require
+for installing them and taking them into use.
+Sometimes they may also require
 some other dependencies to be installed separately.
 All libraries
-should have clear instructions on this and preferably automate the
+should have clear installation and usage documentation and they should
-installation.

-See `Creating test libraries`_ section for more information about how
-to create new test libraries for your own or generic usage.
+preferably automate the installation process.